-The National Commission on Small Arms and Light Weapons is a sub-vented Agency established by an Act of Parliament; Act 736 of 2007.
+The National Commission on Small Arms and Light Weapons is an Agency established by an Act of Parliament; Act 736 of 2007.
 The Commission exists among other things, to prevent, combat and eradicate the illicit trade in small arms and light weapons; educate and sensitize the public and provide information on the dangers of small arms and light weapons in order to discourage their production.

 |a) set in place programmes of action to prevent, combat and eradicate the illicit trade in small arms